eitanlees/eitanlees.github.io/_posts/2018-04-04-scipy-stats.md

 **Numpy Random**

-If you are only interested in random variate samples sometimes it is easier to use the `numpy.random` modul ([See numpy docs](https://docs.scipy.org/doc/numpy/reference/routines.random.html)) which also contains many distributions.
+If you are only interested in random variate samples sometimes it is easier to use the `numpy.random` module ([See numpy docs](https://docs.scipy.org/doc/numpy/reference/routines.random.html)) which also contains many distributions.
 By setting the seed we can create the same results as above

 ```python